 The Sukiennice Restaurant is located in the very heart of Krakow in the cloth hall.
 It has two levels and overlooks the Market Square and the historic Town Hall Tower.
 Their menu has been inspired by Polish cuisine and its rich flavours and traditions.
 All the ingredients are meticulously selected and sourced from local producers that share their ethos and take pride in their work.

 A unique style and the highest quality – these words describe the little restaurant best.
 Trzy Rybki restaurant is located in the Stary Hotel’s basement.
 The hotel itself won an interior design award in 2007.
 The restaurant serves authentic Polish food, as well as the modern European cuisine with a Polish twist.
 The menu changes like the seasons but make sure you try their liquorice-infused venison.
 Trzy Rybki is recommended in the Michelin Guide.

-There is nothing more authentic than having a top-quality Polish Vodka with your dinner.
-And at Nadwiślańska this isn’t a problem thanks to there vast range of excellent Polish and foreign vodkas.
-The menu is here is seasonal but is always exceptional, so head to their facebook page to check out what they’re serving up.
+They serve a lot more than Polish cuisine but there is nothing more authentic than having a top-quality Polish Vodka with your dinner, and nd at Międzymiastowa this isn’t a problem thanks to their vast range of excellent Polish and foreign vodkas.
+The menu is here is seasonal but is always exceptional, so head to their Facebook page to check out what they’re serving up.

 Location: Old Town

 If you’re looking to try some of the best Polish food in Krakow, but you don’t want to spend a fortune.
 Savour the flavors of Poland on a 4-hour food tasting tour of Krakow.
 Discover what “gołąbki,” “żurek” and “oscypek” are.
 Learn about the local food culture, and hear fascinating stories about the Polish relationship to their gastronomy.
 Book Tickets Here